The Adventures of Nicole was invited to Syria to partner with Syrian Guides to promote tourism and sites around the country. All views are her own.

 Visa-Free Entry to Syria

-As of February2025, following the regime change Syria has underwent, many nationalities may enter Syria visa-free from the borders of Lebanon and Jordan based on reciprocity.
+As of February 2025, following the regime change Syria has undergone, many nationalities may enter Syria visa-free from the borders of Lebanon and Jordan based on reciprocity.
 If you aren’t sure, get in touch and I can verify with a local team who can tell you can enter visa-free on your passport.

 Have any questions about visit Syria?